Dr. Kenneth F. Swaiman Medical Student Scholarship now accepting applications until March 17, 2024!

 In addition, the application must also include a letter from the child neurology mentor agreeing to sponsor the student and oversee the project.
 The letter should specify that the mentor will be responsible for ethical conduct of research and for obtaining, if necessary, Institutional Review Board approval of the research.

-Applications must be submitted by April 11.
+Applications must be submitted by March 17, 2024.
+Only emailed applications will be accepted.
 Confirmation of receipt will be sent to all applicants.
-If confirmation is not received within 2 business days, please call Allyson Eyermann at 888.417.3435.
+If confirmation is not received within 2 business days, please call Nyechi Oleka at 859.551.4986.
 Applications will be reviewed by a committee of child neurologists.
 All applicants will be notified of the committee’s decision by May 17.

 The recipient and mentor are each responsible for providing a summary of the research and the mentor-mentee experience to the Child Neurology Foundation via email by September 1.